nixonpj/wedding-site/content/itinerary.md

 **Date:** February 26, 2026
 **Location:** Aangan
 **Duration:** Approximately 2 hours
-**Dress Code:** Casual traditional Indian attire.
-Yellow, orange, or green colors are preferred.
+**Dress Code:** Colorful ethnic wear in green, orange, or pink.
+Lehengas, shararas, or salwar kurtis are perfect for this occasion.
 **Description:** A joyful pre-wedding ritual where intricate henna designs are applied.
 Light refreshments and traditional snacks will be served.
 {{< /section-with-image >}}

 ---

-## Sangeet
+## Cocktail Sangeet

 {{< section-with-image image="images/sangeet.svg" width="250px" >}}
 **Time:** 6:00 PM
 **Date:** February 26, 2026
 **Location:** Aangan
 **Duration:** Approximately 3 hours
-**Dress Code:** Festive Indian attire.
-Bright colors and traditional outfits are encouraged.
+**Dress Code:** Indo-western or glitz and glam party attire.
 **Description:** An evening of music, dance, and celebration!
 Family and friends will perform traditional and modern dances.
 Dinner service included.
 {{< /section-with-image >}}